Varun-4711/second-brain-app-frontend/README.md

 - The share feature is basic and could benefit from improved privacy and control.
 - Used 384-dimensional embeddings (all-MiniLM-L6-v2) for fast inference and efficiency, though this provides less semantic depth than large models like mpnet-base-v2 (768 dimensions) or OpenAI’s text-embedding-ada-002 (1536 dimensions).
 - Selected a lightweight model for speed and low resource use, accepting a trade-off with some reduction in complex-query accuracy.
 - Embedded only titles (YouTube title + user title) which is efficient but limits context.
 Will add the YouTube videos description too , Even if long descriptions are included, the model has a token limit, so only the first part (e.g., first 256–512 tokens) is embedded, which is still more informative than no description at all.
-Using models with higher token limits (like ada-002, up to 8192 tokens) lets us embed more context and gives better search results
+Using models with higher token limits (like ada-002, up to 8192 tokens) lets us embed more context and gives better search results.
+- Could have included video transcripts as well, which would provide even deeper semantic understanding for search and recommendations.

 ---